The Wicked Simian

 The large simian sat high up on the ledge of a shop and watched the fun, sniggering at the hopelessness of the humans below.
 He had acquired a lady’s bag full of 500 rupee notes from a woman who had come with her family on a religious tour.

 After visiting the temple the family was taking rounds of the shops nearby when out of nowhere came a large monkey and snatching the bag from the lady disappeared in a flash.
 The sudden act left the family speechless for a while.
 As they regained composure they went about, asking people for assistance.
 Meanwhile, the hairy ape sat on the top of a ledge going through the contents of his latest grab.
 The money caught his attention and the treacherous soul decided to have some fun.
-He pulled and prodded till the notes came lose and then started showering them down on the street below.
+He pulled and prodded till the notes came loose and then started showering them down on the street below.
 He sat upstairs and enjoyed thoroughly the sight that followed – humans behaving like stray dogs, pushing and nudging trying to bundle up as much money as possible.
 While some youngsters tried to help the tearful woman by collecting the cash for her, others were in their own greedy mode hurrying about the street trying to get richer.
 Not a lot of the amount was retrieved and the unfortunate family returned home with heavy hearts.

 The increasing terror of monkeys in worship areas has become a major concern.
 But in a place where cows are worshipped and monkeys are ‘hanuman ji’s descendants’, such incidents are swallowed with a pinch of sugar.